nikerla/vc-content/pages/blogs/news/2017-10-04-10-crucial-tricks-to-wrap-your-shopping-store-with-fraud-protection.md

 •	Using <strong>verification systems</strong>.
 Teach the customer to make use of CAPTCHA, which is two-step verification, and other similar security verification methods when making a transaction to avoid issues with frauds.

 Well, these were <strong>10 tricks to wrap your shopping store with fraud protection</strong>.
-We recommend you to look through the selection of <a href="{{ 'https://www.templatemonster.com/blog/10-ecommerce-fraud-prevention-tools/' | absolute_url }}" rel="nofollow>eCommerce fraud prevention tools</a> able to stop fraudsters in minutes and surely browse the <a href="{{ 'https://www.templatemonster.com/ecommerce-templates.php' | absolute_url }}" rel="nofollow>eCommerce templates</a> built for the safest platforms hereinunder.
+We recommend you to look through the selection of <a href="https://www.templatemonster.com/blog/10-ecommerce-fraud-prevention-tools/" rel="nofollow">eCommerce fraud prevention tools</a> able to stop fraudsters in minutes and surely browse the <a href="https://www.templatemonster.com/ecommerce-templates.php" rel="nofollow">eCommerce templates</a> built for the safest platforms hereinunder.

 <i>We hope you'll enjoy them.</i>